elrey72011/ParlayPicker/docs/QUICKSTART.md

 # Quick Start Guide - 5 Minutes to AI Predictions

+> **Update:** The enhanced build has been merged into `streamlit_app.py`.
+Use the main app for both quick analysis and historical ML workflows; legacy references to `streamlit_app_enhanced.py` are for archival purposes only.

 ## ⚡ Super Fast Setup

 ### 1. Install Dependencies (30 seconds)